RussellSchwedhelm/ST10065470_RussellSchwedhelm_PROG7311_POE/README.txt

 ----------------------------------------------------------------------------------------------------------
 Login:
 ~~~~~~
-Welcome to the login page of our application!
+Welcome to the login page.
 This page allows you to securely access your account.
 Below, you'll find guidance on how to navigate the page and what information to provide:
 ---------------------------------------
 Login Form: